HOME Kansai Wakayama Kumano Kodo, Shingu, Shirahama Kumano Sanzan: Explore Wakayama's 3 Sacred Shrines in the Land of the Gods

 ▲Kumano Hayatama no Okami is the miraculous wonder-working main deity

-Calm your heart and pray that your wishes will be granted.
+Calm your heart and pray for your wishes to be granted.

 ▲The sacred giant Asian bayberry tree estimated to be 1,000 years old